BurdetteLamar/AboutRuby/core/Hash/template.md

 h.default_proc # => nil
 ```

-When an even number of arguments is given, returns a new hash wherein each successive even/odd pair of arguments forms a key-value entry:
+When an even number of arguments is given,
+returns a new hash wherein each successive pair of arguments has become a key-value entry:

 ```ruby
 Hash[] # => {}